yongmenglee/cds513_predictive_business_analytics/README.md

 # Predictive Business Analytics

-This repository consists of Predictive Business Analytics projects for the course CDS513 - Predictive Business Analytics enrolled as part of Master of Science (Data Science & Analytics) in Universiti Sains Malaysia, Penang.
+This repository consists of Predictive Business Analytics projects for the course CDS513 - Predictive Business Analytics enrolled as part of Master of Science (Data Science & Analytics) during Semester 2 Academic Session 2020/2021 in Universiti Sains Malaysia, Penang.

 Works include: